dmfxyz/murky/README.md

 ![Slither](https://github.com/dmfxyz/murky/actions/workflows/slither.yml/badge.svg?event=push)

+### Overview
 Murky contains contracts that can generate merkle roots and proofs.
 Murky also performs inclusion verification.
-Both XOR-based and a concatenation-based hashing are currently supported.
+A couple of default implementations are available out-of-the-box:

+1. [`Merkle.sol`](./src/Merkle.sol) is the original Murky implementation.
+It implements the tree as a [Full Binary Tree](https://xlinux.nist.gov/dads/HTML/fullBinaryTree.html).

+2. [`CompleteMerkle.sol`](./src/CompleteMerkle.sol) is a merkle tree implementation using [Complete Binary Trees](https://xlinux.nist.gov/dads/HTML/completeBinaryTree.html).
+Some external libraries, particulary front-end or off-chain ones, use this type of tree.

+By default, both trees use sorted concatentation based hashing; you can also "bring your own" hashing function by inherting from [`MurkyBase.sol`](./src/common/MurkyBase.sol).

-The root generation, proof generation, and verification functions are all fuzz tested (configured 5,000 runs by default) using arbitrary bytes32 arrays and uint leaves.
-There is also standardized testing and differential testing.
+The root generation, proof generation, and verification functions are all fuzz tested (configured 10,000 runs by default) using arbitrary bytes32 arrays and uint leaves.
+See [testing](#testing).

 > Note: Code is not audited (yet).
 Please do your own due dilligence testing if you are planning to use this code!